-Lets just say it was your job description, as an expert in tobacco use, tobacco control or anti-tobacco – or pick a title from the various organizations, government or government funded – to reduce or eliminate smoking.
-To use the BEST and unbiased information available to do so, to “help” smokers.
+Lets say it was your job description, as an expert in tobacco use, tobacco control or anti-tobacco – or pick a title from the various organizations, government or government funded – to reduce or eliminate smoking.
+To use the BEST and unbiased information available to do so, to “help” smokers succeed.
 What a monumental task.

 Imagine having to deal with the very people you despise, detest and loathe…a bunch of smokers.
 Ugh.
 Put on your nanny cap, now – the detestable souls need your help, advice, encouragement and of course, while you’ve got them, shame them.